 Micro-fulfillment centers effectively address:

 MFCs rely on online ordering so that consumers can easily select what they want to purchase as well as a pickup method and time that works for their schedule.
-Immediately after the order is placed online, micro-fulfillment software takes care of the rest of the process, with employees performing certain duties as necessary.
+Immediately after the online order is placed, micro-fulfillment software takes care of the rest of the fulfillment process.
+Employees performing certain duties as necessary.

-One of the biggest costs and burdens which companies have had to navigate for years is related to last-mile delivery.
-Delivering goods to consumers is the last part of the order fulfillment process and one that has been made much more difficult with the push toward e-commerce.
+One of the biggest costs and burdens, which companies have navigated for years is related to last-mile delivery.
+Delivering goods to consumers is the last part of the order fulfillment process.
+However, it is one that has been made much more difficult with the push toward e-commerce.

 However, MFCs or “Dark Stores” make this much easier for everyone involved.
 Consumers can pick up their items at a convenient location and time.
 Further, companies save on transportation and logistical costs related to last-mile delivery.

-Concerns related to the environment have become extremely important.
-Brands have had to find ways to be adherent to the best eco-friendly practices while still delivering an excellent customer experience.
+Concerns related to environment impact have become extremely important.
+Brands have had to find ways to be adherent to the best environmentally friendly practices while delivering optimal customer experience.
 At the same time, many customers are unwilling to purchase from brands that don’t appear to be committed to improving the state of the environment.

 Beyond the three main mutual benefits for companies and consumers outlined above, many businesses are being drawn toward the micro-fulfillment movement due to the inherent ease of expanding operations.

-Because MFCs are often smaller facilities that don’t have to consider appearance or other issues related to in-person stores, it’s easy to build new facilities wherever they will benefit customers most.
+MFCs are often smaller facilities that don’t have to consider appearance or other issues related to in-person stores.
+Because of this, it’s easy to build new facilities wherever they will benefit customers most.
 These small, highly-efficient MFCs can be placed nearly anywhere and require much less monetary investment than does a larger retail or grocery store.

-Furthermore, after just a short time in operation, companies can analyze consumer ordering trends and determine which goods need to be available in higher supply within the MFCs and which may only need to be stocked in small amounts.
+Furthermore, after just a short time in operation, companies can analyze consumer ordering trends.
+This allows them to determine which goods to keep in higher supply within the MFCs.
+Additionally, it also tells them which may only need to be stocked in small amounts.
 This allows for less waste and more efficiency within a company’s structure.

 Reports on the cost of opening a micro-fulfilment center can vary widely.
 Some experts estimate between $3 and $5 million in startup costs, depending on the size of the space.

 However, MFC strategies can significantly reduce the cost-per-order from roughly $10 or $15 down to $3-$5.
-Each company will need to consider their specific needs and whether or not an MFC makes sense for their business and industry.
+Each company will need to consider their specific needs, first and foremost.
+Based on this they can decide whether or not an MFC makes sense for their business and industry.